Dr Lisa Rothmann

 Short CV

 Since joining the Plant Pathology division in the Department of Plant Sciences at the University of the Free State (UFS), Bloemfontein, in April 2021, I have advanced research, teaching, and outreach in plant pathology.
 My PhD focused on managing Sclerotinia sclerotiorum, a major pathogen in oilseed crops, specifically soybean and sunflower stem and head rot, under the guidance of Professor Neal McLaren (UFS, retired) and Professor Emerson Del Ponte (UFV, Brazil).
 I also completed an MSc.
 Agric. at UFS, titled "Modeling colonisation and mycotoxin production by the Fusarium graminearum species complex on sorghum grain," which bolstered my background in data science and R programming—skills I now encourage in my postgraduates.
+You can view more about my academic journey on my website.

 Our group, known as the McLab Research Group (in honor of Professor McLaren), is active in both lab and field research.
 We investigate key pathogens affecting South African crop production, particularly S. sclerotiorum in oil- and protein seed crops, and sorghum diseases, with additional work on uChokwane, dry beans and wheat.
 Collaborating with various funders, including the Department of Science and Innovation, Technology Innovation Agency, and Sorghum Trust, we contribute to critical research initiatives in dry bean, soybean, sunflower, sorghum disease surveillance, Sclerotinia management, and fungicide registration trials.
 Third-stream income supports several full-time research positions, including postgraduates, research technicians, and a postdoctoral fellow.